mgoadric/cardstock/README.md

 | 6 | Number of Samples | 1-100 | 10 |
 | 7 | Level of Imperfection | NONE, BACK, HIDDEN, PRIVATE, OTHERS, TAKEN, PASSED, ATTRIBUTE | PRIVATE |

-For example "dotnet run --configuration Release Scopa 2 100 MP true" would run 100 simulation of Scopa for 2 players, with the first player using Monte Carlo Tree Search, and the second player using Pure Monte Carlo.
+For example "dotnet run --configuration Release Scopa 2 100 MP true" would run 100 simulations of Scopa for 2 players, with the first player using Monte Carlo Tree Search, and the second player using Pure Monte Carlo.
 The individual choices and a transcript of each simulation would be logged.

 ## References